feergalope/crm/README.md

 `docker-compose up -d`\
 We use the `-d` flag to run it in background.

+After run the `build` command:
-Install composer:\
+1. Install composer:\
 `docker exec -it crm-app composer install`

-Run database migrations:\
+2. Run database migrations:\
 `php artisan migrate`

+3. Run key generation:\
+`docker exec -it crm-app php artisan key:generate`